Are Nike Air Max SC Good for Running?

 Nike Air Max shoes have been around since the late 1980s and have become one of the most popular sneakers for casual wear and athletic activities.
 The Nike Air Max SC (Sport Culture) model was released more recently as a lifestyle sneaker, blending sporty design with streetwear style.
 But are the Nike Air Max SC actually good for running?
 Let’s take a closer look.

-Outsole and Midsole Technology
+Outsole And Midsole Technology

 The outsole of the Air Max SC features a waffle pattern with deep flex grooves that allow flexibility and promote smooth heel-to-toe transitions.
 The midsole utilizes Nike’s Max Air technology – visible air units in the heel and forefoot that compress to absorb impact and return energy with each step.